-So papaya has enzymes that are used in face peels.
+Papaya has enzymes that are used in face peels.
 This is a gentler way of getting the same benefit.
 This mask will gently exfoliate your face and keep it wrinkle free, soft and smooth.

 Mash a small piece of ripe papaya with a spoonful of coconut oil and apply to face and neck.
 Leave on for 20 minutes before rinsing with warm water.
 Try this Papaya Face Mask recipe for great results.

 Papaya is a great fruit to include in your diet as well as it will benefit your skin from the inside out.
 Try my beet, banana, papaya recipe here to help you get your daily dose of vitamins and minerals from fruit and veggies.

-Coconut Oil Face Scrub
+Coconut Oil Facial Scrub

-This isn’t a mask but a bonus scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
+This isn’t a mask but a bonus coconut oil face scrub if you’re wanting some exfoliation to slough of rough skin and reveal a fresh smooth surface.
 Mix coconut oil with brown sugar and a few drops of tea tree oil.
 Gently massage this into your skin for 5 minutes before rinsing.
 Be sure to cleanse using my method below then use a moisturizer after an exfoliating session.

 How to Follow Up a Coconut Oil Face Mask to Prevent Breakout

 As I said, coconut oil makes me break out.
 It may not make you break out, everyone’s skin is different.
 However, you can follow up with my steam method below after any one of these coconut oil beauty recipes to get even more benefits and refresh your skin after a mask treatment.